 Disease Spread and Distribution

-Because the pioneering pathogen is already well distributed in northern hardwood forests, the spread of the disease is determined by dispersal of the scale insect after its establishment in North America .
+Because the pioneering pathogen (N. ditissima) was already well distributed in northern hardwood forests, the spread of the disease has been determined by dispersal of the scale insect after its establishment in North America .
 Although it can be wafted in winds in small numbers, the scale cannot fly and is not highly mobile.
 The disease has spread much more slowly than did chestnut blight.
 Its progress has been measured in decades, but it is relentless.
 The main disease front is now in Pennsylvania, Virginia, West Virginia, and Ohio.
 Occasionally it made leaps of hundreds of miles, west to the north and east of Lake Michigan and south to North Carolina and Tennessee.
 It still has much of the beech range to invade.